AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/submitting-jobs.md

 1. Select a **Show**.

-    A show is a group of related jobs to be done.
+    A show is a group of related jobs to be processsed.
 Jobs submitted to OpenCue exist within a show.

 1. Enter a **Shot**, which is a series of uninterupted frames you need to render.